 A common question we get at Alvéole is: how does an urban beekeeping program benefit the environment?
-We love this question because it shows a property team’s dedication to environmental sustainability – and because the answer is that it benefits the environment in many different ways!
+We love this question because it shows a property team’s dedication to environmental sustainability and because the answer is that it benefits the environment in many different ways.
+In fact, there are many benefits to introducing urban beehives into the urban environment.

 Here are the top environmental benefits of bringing a nature-based, responsible urban beekeeping program to your building.